 On January 28, 1999, the Company, along with its Joint Venture partner, Greenwood New Jersey, Inc. ("Greenwood") agreed to purchase certain assets of the Garden State Race Track and Freehold Raceway, both located in New Jersey (the "Acquisition").
-On July 29, 1999, after receiving the necessary approvals from the New Jersey Racing Commission and the necessary consents from the holders of our 1997 senior notes, the joint venture consummated the Acquisition.
 The partners each received a 50% ownership interest in the joint venture.